Abraxas-365/knowledgeBase/README.md

 ```
 [Env example](run.sh)

-2. Database Migration: Ensure your PostgreSQL database is set up and migrations are applied. [migrations](./migrations/)
+3. **Database Migration**: Ensure your PostgreSQL database is set up and migrations are applied. [migrations](./migrations/)

-3. Run without building:
+4. **Run without building**:
 ```bash
 sh run.sh
 ```
-4. You will need manualy change the db `user.is_admin` to `true` to the first admin user
+5.	`Initial Admin Setup`: Manually change the `user.is_admin` field to true for the first admin user in the database after oauth registration.

 ## API Endpoints
 ### Authentication
 - Login with Google: `/login/google`